 Translation quality is a key concern for both the translation industry and research in Translation Studies, yet there has long been a ‘regrettable gap between theory and practice' (Mason).
 The past two decades have seen growing pressures on the translation industry with effects for quality (soaring demand, increasingly technical content, pressure to reduce costs).
 Fortunately, technology and different ways of working increasingly offer novel opportunities to address quality concerns.
 Academics have also taken a fresh look at how issues of translation quality are being handled in the ‘real world'.

-The event is hosted by Dr Joanna Drugan (University of East Anglia), whose book on Quality in Professional Translation (Bloomsbury, 2013) reports on how the translation industry currently assesses and improves translation quality.
-Confirmed panel members are Chris Durban, professional freelance translator and author of The Prosperous Translator (Lulu, 2010), and Prof. Juliane House (Hamburg), whose ground-breaking work on Translation Quality Assessment (Gunter Narr Verlag">, 1977, 1997) is the reference in the field.
+The event was hosted by Dr Joanna Drugan (University of East Anglia), whose book on Quality in Professional Translation (Bloomsbury, 2013) reports on how the translation industry currently assesses and improves translation quality.
+Panel members were Chris Durban, professional freelance translator and author of The Prosperous Translator (Lulu, 2010), and Prof. Juliane House (Hamburg), whose ground-breaking work on Translation Quality Assessment (Gunter Narr Verlag">, 1977, 1997) is the reference in the field.